garrandall/popular-music-data/tracks/sweat--a-la-la-la-la-long--inner-circle.md

 Looking in your eyes
 Looking in your big brown eyes
 Oh yeah
-And i've got this to say to you
+And I've got this to say to you
 Hey!
 Girl I want to make you sweat
 Sweat till you can't sweat no more